SoftwareHeritage/swh-alter/docs/usage.rst

 ---------------------------------

-``swh alter remove`` will remove a given set of origins, and any objects they reference (as long as it not referenced elsewhere).
+``swh alter remove`` will remove a given set of origins, and any objects they reference (as long as it not referenced elsewhere), from the archive.

 .. code:: console